 AV 183 Flaggots Ohio, LLC Collection

 Most GOHI collections do include some politics or protest, as unfortunately LGBTQ+ identities are politicized.
 However the collections below display a larger focus on the political actions of the community.
-You can also explore Ohio Memory for a selection of the political items we have digitized, or check out this blog post from Ohio activist Julia Applegate (Julia is also featured in the oral history collection.)
+You can also explore Ohio Memory for a selection of the political items we have digitized.

 MSS 1301 AV Columbus Free Press Collection